Roborock just added another variant to their line-up, the S4 Max.

 - Better on hard floors: The high airflow of the S4 Max enables it to pick up sand more cleanly on hard surfaces.
 It was better than the S5 Max in the sand on hard floor test.

-- Above-average in cleaning hair: In both the five and seven-inch tests, the S4 Max picked up 80% of hair.
+- Above-average in cleaning hair: The S4 Max picked up 80% of hair in both the five and seven-inch tests.
 This shows excellent resistance to hair tangles.

 - High airflow: With over 22 CFM, the S4 Max has one of the highest airflow scores, which helps it clean hard floors well.